hhvm/user-documentation/guides/hack/21-XHP/04-setup.md

 ## Namespace Support

-Support for namespaced XHP classes (elements) has only recently been added to HHVM (as of HHVM 4.68).
-Depending on the exact HHVM version, it may not be enabled by default, so make sure to add these flags to your `.hhconfig`:
+Support for namespaced XHP classes (elements) is enabled by default since HHVM 4.73.

+We recommend using this version or newer, since it's more thoroughly tested and doesn't require any extra configuration, but XHP namespace support can also be enabled in older HHVM versions (since around HHVM 4.46) by adding the following flags to your `.hhconfig`:

 ```
-enable_xhp_class_modifier=true
-disable_xhp_element_mangling=true
-disable_xhp_children_declarations=true
-check_xhp_attribute=true
+enable_xhp_class_modifier = true
+disable_xhp_element_mangling = true
 ```

 And to `hhvm.ini` (or provided via `-d` when executing `hhvm`):